-The Nebraska Association of School Boards provides services to School Boards to strengthen public education for all Nebraska children.
+Through Leadership, Innovation, Vision and Engagement, the Nebraska Association of School Boards provides programs, services, and advocacy to strengthen public education for all Nebraskans.

 As a school board member, you are of great value to the students, your peers, your board, your community, and as an elected official, you are a community leader.
 As a leader, you are charged with gathering input from your community on issues related to your students' learning environment, academics and achievement.